ShabanAhmad/DeepEntXAI/README.md

 **Email**: *\nagmi2300973@st.jmi.ac.in, Shaban@sund.ku.dk, kraza@jmi.ac.in*
 **Institution**: *\
 1 Department of Computer Science, Jamia Millia Islamia, New Delhi-110025, India.
-2 Preclinical Disease Biology Section, Department of Veterinary and Animal Sciences, Faculty of Health and Medical Sciences, University of Copenhagen, Frederiksberg, Denmark.*
+2 Biomedicine Section, Department of Veterinary and Animal Sciences, Faculty of Health and Medical Sciences, University of Copenhagen, Frederiksberg, Denmark.*

 ---